-Kendall Herbert is a lecturer at RMIT University in the Graduate School of Business and Law.
+Kendall Herbert is a senior lecturer at RMIT University in the Graduate School of Business and Law.
 She holds a PhD from Monash University, Department of Management.
 Kendall's key research interests surround organisational behaviour, leadership and international management.
 In line with her research she has undergraduate and postgraduate teaching experience in the areas of leadership, management, organisational behaviour, business strategy and international business.
 Kendall has received multiple awards and scholarships for her academic and teaching excellence.

 - Kendall is continuously working on a number of research projects in collaboration with leading scholars in the business field.
 Please see publications for a list of Kendall's research outputs excluding conference papers.